 - Loss of consortium

 - Death benefits

 While economic damages resulting from your work injury will receive 1:1 compensation, non-economic damages like pain and suffering and loss of enjoyment of life are a bit more difficult to calculate.
 Different courts use different methods for calculating non-economic damages, but they are generally proportionate to the plaintiff’s medical expenses.
 For example, if a plaintiff incurred $50,000 in medical expenses due to a serious work injury, he or she could expect $75,000 or more in pain and suffering compensation.

 Industrial accidents in the modern world can be truly catastrophic, like the toxic incident in Bhopal, India, which caused the deaths of thousands.
 While those incidents generate most of the headlines about industrial accidents, most accidents at industrial sites are of a smaller scale.
 These smaller accidents often involve a single worker at the site, and often involve ordinary accidents like falls and being hit by heavy objects.

 Needless to say, untangling the various employment relationships at an industrial work site, and establishing exactly who and what caused the injury, is usually a complicated process that involves more than one field of law.
-Having an attorney with considerable experience in Alabama workplace injury cases can be invaluable.
-Call Drake Law Firm today for a free consultation.
+Having a work injury lawyer with considerable experience in Alabama workplace injury cases can be invaluable.
+Call Drake Injury Lawyers today for a free consultation.